jshook/docker-cyanite-grafana/README.md

 Cyanite / Graphite-API / Grafana
 ================================

+This is a fork of github/mbrannigan/docker-cyanite-grafana.
+Thanks for the work!

 Sets up various containers to provide a means of storing metrics via graphite into a cassandra instance via cyanite.

 This uses cyanite, developed by Pierre-Yves Ritschard and graphite-cyanite/graphite-api developed by Bruno Renié